 What if my landlord files for eviction, and I pay my rent before court?

 This is heavily dependent upon IF your landlord ACCEPTS the payment.
 If there is an active eviction, and you attempt to make your payment, you MUST confirm that the landlord has accepted the payment.
-If the landlord accepts the payment, then the case will be dismissed.
+If the landlord accepts the payment within the 5-day notice period, then the case will be dismissed.
 If the landlord DOES NOT accept the payment, then they may continue with the eviction process.

 How many times can I be evicted?